Sleep disorders sometimes have organic causes often not.

 - Sleep Disorders | Morning early awakening

-Which techniques can be used in the context of biodynamic hypnosis?
+Which techniques do we use in the context of biodynamic hypnosis?

 - Conversational Hypnosis,